 If you're been doing your research, you've no doubt noticed all the other teeth whitening kits out there.
 The selection available in the UK is huge and always changing.
 If you haven't been convinced by iWhite reviews, what's a better alternative?

 Smile Avenue's gel is manufactured in the USA, and as we mentioned above, it uses the same whitening ingredient as iWhite but with other ingredients to help strengthen enamel and prevent sensitivity.
 This kit comes with a 30-day money back guarantee to ensure complete satisfaction.
 Read more about this kit in our full review of Smile Avenue or click below to read more details on their website:

 If you really want to give your smile a long-lasting makeover, consider a Snow Teeth Whitening system.
 These are made in the USA and come with enough whitening serum for a year's worth of professional-looking results.

-Our article on teeth whitening kits has more information about how to choose the right product for you.
+Our article reviewing some of the best teeth whitening kits has more information about how to choose the right product for you.

 Does iWhite work?
 In general, yes, their kits do give some degree of instant whitening.
 Very few people are going to get the eight shades whiter that's mentioned in their marketing, though.